 The Board is responsible for determining strategies for risk management and control of the Society.
-The Leadership Team is responsible for designing, operating and monitoring risk management systems and controls.
-The principal risks faced by the Society are set out in the Directors' Report.
-The Board, its committees and the management committees are responsible for the risks and controls within their remit.
+The Executive Team is responsible for designing, operating and monitoring risk management systems and controls.
+The emerging and principal risks faced by the Society are set out in the Directors' Report.
+The Board, its committees and the executive committees are responsible for the risks and controls within their remit.

 The Risk & Compliance Committee assesses the adequacy of this process on behalf of the Board.
 The Internal Auditor provides independent assurance to the Board on the effectiveness of the system of internal control through the Audit Committee.
-The Board enhanced its Enterprise Risk Management Framework during the year to ensure the Society has a strong risk management and compliance culture and that it is effective and appropriate for the size and complexity of the business.
+The Board has reviewed its Enterprise Risk Management Framework and concluded that the Society has a strong risk management and compliance culture and that the current framework is effective and appropriate for the size and complexity of the business.